Ashutosh Rana

-Ashutosh Ramnarayan Neekhra (born 10 November 1967), known professionally as Ashutosh Rana, is an Indian actor, producer, author and television personality.
-He has worked in predominantly Hindi, Telugu, and Tamil films along with working in various Indian television shows.

-He is known for his portrayal of negative roles.
-He has received several awards including a Filmfare OTT Award and two Filmfare Awards.
+Ashutosh Ramnarayan Neekhra (born 10 November 1967), known professionally as Ashutosh Rana, is an Indian actor, poet, television presenter, author, and singer who works predominantly in Hindi films, in addition to Tamil, Telugu, and Kannada films.
+He is known for his portrayal of negative roles and has received several awards including a Filmfare OTT Award and two Filmfare Awards.

 Besides his acting career, he is an author and philanthropist.
 Some books written by him include 'Maun Muskaan Ki Maar' and 'Ramrajya'.

 Early and personal life

 Rana was born on 10 November 1967 in Gadarwara, Madhya Pradesh.
 He lived in Ahmedabad, Gujarat in his childhood.
-He graduated from the Dr. Hari Singh Gaur University of Sagar in Madhya Pradesh.
+He graduated from the Dr. Hari Singh Gaur University of Sagar, Madhya Pradesh.
 He is the cousin of Rameshwar Neekhra, an Indian politician.
 He is married to actress Renuka Shahane.

 Career

 Television

 Rana appeared in the television serial Swabhimaan, which was followed by serials such as Farz, Sazish, Jax Kabhi, Waris.
 He anchored the TV show, Baazi Kiski.
 He has also hosted Sarkaar Ki Duniya, a reality show which took place on Mango Island in Karwar, Karnataka.
 In 2010, he featured in the Star Plus show Kaali- Ek Agnipariksha, where he played the negative role of Thakral.